dyl77/LinuxImitation/README.md

 # COP 3530 - Data Structures and Algorithms I

-# Due:
+# Due: April 24th

-# Project 4- FileSystem simulator
+# Project 4- LinuxLite

 ## Objective:
 This project is meant to provide you with hands-on experience on implementation of trees.
 In particular, you will be implementing a file system simulator.
 Files and directories will be represented by nodes forming a binary tree.